MVI382A Alcoholic Beverages

 3x2 hours lectures or lab activities per week for 6 weeks.

-An external examiner approves the examination questions and grades a minimum of 25 selected exam papers.
+An external examiner approves the examination questions and project assignments and grades a minimum of 25 selected exam papers.